MachUnlimited/Advanced-Encryption-Standard-AES-VHDL/README.md

 Meets all time requirements at 100 MHz.

-I simulated 3 exampes and they are all in hex:
+I simulated 3 examples and they are all in hex:

 MESSAGE : 3243f6a8885a308d313198a2e0370734